rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 ## Learn About Cedar

 - Browse the Cedar Design System documentation and the [UI Toolkit Library]() to familiarize yourself with our [foundation styles](), [components](), and [naming conventions]().
-- Run the Cedar UI Toolkit installation process outlined below for Abstract and Sketch.
+- Run the Cedar UI Toolkit installation process outlined below for Abstract and Sketch
-- Review project files in Abstract to understand how designers are using components.
+- Review project files in Abstract to understand how designers are using components

 ---